StefanNienhuis/homebridge-bold/README.md

 `npm install --global homebridge-bold`

 ## Configuration
-The easiest way to configure this plugin is by using the [Config UI](https://github.com/oznu/homebridge-config-ui-x), as this plugin provides a login flow for the authentication token.
+The easiest way to configure this plugin is by using the [Config UI](https://github.com/oznu/homebridge-config-ui-x), as this plugin provides a login flow for the access & refresh token.

-For HOOBS or Homebridge without a configuration UI, you can use the [authentication website](https://stefannienhuis.github.io/homebridge-bold/) and use the resulting authentication token in the [Manual configuration](#manual-configuration).
+For HOOBS or Homebridge without a configuration UI, you can use the [authentication website](https://stefannienhuis.github.io/homebridge-bold/) and use the resulting access & refresh token in the [Manual configuration](#manual-configuration).

 *Notes:*
  * Bold only allows one logged in session per account.
 Unless you don't need to use the Bold app, it's recommended to create an additional account